alexvandesande/frontier.ethereum.org/views/content/ether.md

 ## Get Ether

-### 1. Mining ether yourself
+### 1. Earn it by helping run the network

+The ethereum network kept running by computers all over the world.
+In order to reward the computational costs of both processing the contracts and securing the network, there is a reward that is given for the computer who was able to create the latest block on the chain.
+Every 12 seconds, in average, a new block is added to the blockchain with the latest transactions and the computer that was generated it will be given 5 ether.
+Due to the nature of the algorithm for block generating, this process is guaranteed to be random and rewards are given in proportion to the computational power of each machine.

+This process is usually called **_mining_** in the crypto-currency lingo.

 #### CPU MINING

-If you are on a [private network](../geth) (and if you just want to test the technology for free, you should) then mining using the CPU is the best choice, as it's less resource intensive.
-On the real network, this might prove very impractical.
+If you are on a [private network](../geth) (and if you just want to test the technology for free, you should) then any normal computer with a normal CPU will be able to run the network and earn test ether (ether that is only redeemable on the test network where it was generated).
+This is a the best choice for small scale network or testing privately, as it's less resource intensive.
+On the real network however, a normal desktop (or laptop) computer might prove very impractical.

 Before you do any minining, you need to set which address will receive your earnings (called "etherbase").

     miner.setEtherbase(eth.accounts[0])